How to use IBM App Connect with Microsoft Power BI

 General considerations

-• To control the Microsoft Power BI features that are made available to your organization, see Tenant settings on the Microsoft Documentation page.
+• To control the Microsoft Power BI features that are made available to your organization, see Tenant settings in the Microsoft documentation.

-• If you would like to use Admin API, see Developer tenant settings on the Microsoft Documentation page.
+• To use the Admin API, see Developer tenant settings in the Microsoft documentation.

-• To use service principals to use read-only Microsoft Power BI admin APIs, see Admin API tenant settings on the Microsoft Documentation page.
+• To use service principals to use read-only Microsoft Power BI admin APIs, see Admin API tenant settings in the Microsoft documentation.

 • (General consideration) You can see lists of the trigger events and actions that are available on the Applications and APIs page of the App Connect Designer.